Chart Color Schemes

 Wooloowin features high concentrations of lone person households and group households, with a higher-than-average median household size

 Family households account for 57.6% of all households, including 25.7% couples with children, 24.0% couples without children, and 6.3% single parent families.
-Non-family households constitute the remaining 42.4%, with lone person households at 35.5% and group households comprising 6.6%.
+Non-family households make up the remaining 42.4%, with lone person households at 35.5% and group households comprising 6.6%.
 The median household size is 2.3 people, which is larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households